 - In the Job Name field, enter the job name.

 - In the Directory field, click the Folder Icon to select a repository folder where you will save your job.

 - Click OK to exit the Job Properties window.
 The Enter Comment window appears.

 - Enter a comment, then click OK.
 The job is saved.

 - In Spoon, select File > Open.

-- If you are opening a file from the repository, select the file from the Select a Repository Object window, then click OK.
+- If connected to a repository, select the file from the Select Repository Object window, then click OK.
 Otherwise, select the file from the Open window, then click OK.

 - The job appears on the canvas.

-If you get a message indicating that a plugin is missing, see the Fix Transformation and Job Problems section for more details.
+If you get a message indicating that a plugin is missing, see the Troubleshooting Transformation Steps and Job Entries section for more details.